Cleeng/mediastore-sdk/README.md

 - `offerId` \* - ID of Cleeng offer, for which Checkout component should be opened.
 Accepts `offerId` with or without the country suffix, eg. `S531234647_PL`, `S531234647`.
 - `onSuccess` - function called after a successful checkout process.
-- `resetPasswordCallback` - function called after a successful reset password request, when user clicks 'Go back to the login page'
+- `resetPasswordCallback` - function called after a successful reset password request, when customer clicks 'Go back to the login page'
 - `adyenConfiguration` - an optional parameter that can be used to customize look and feel of the Adyen payment in purchase section.
-Read more information about adyen configuration [here](#adyen-configuration).
+Read more information about Adyen configuration [here](#adyen-configuration).

 **Usage**